 - Information/parameters needed for groupcast are provided from the leading UE by using PC5 discovery messages and from the Application Server by using application layer signalling.

 6.4.2 Procedures

+6.4.2.0 General

+PC5 discovery messages are used for the messages exchanged over PC5 reference point in the procedures described in the following clauses.

 NOTE 1: The application layer signalling messages exchanged between UE and Application Server in the procedures described in this clause are for information and out of scope of this study.

-Editor's note: It is FFS which type of PC5 messages (e.g. PC5 user traffic, PC5 discovery message, PC5-S signalling, etc) is used for the messages exchanged over PC5 reference point in the procedures described in this clause.

 NOTE 2: For the interaction with Application server, coordination with SA6 is needed.

 6.4.2.1 PC5 group communication establishment for commercial services